Think you might have COVID-19? Traveling soon? Just want to be tested?

 Our nurses are also available 24/7 to answer questions about symptoms, help you decide what kind of care you need and offer home treatment suggestions.
 You can reach us anytime by calling the HealthPartners CareLine℠ at 800-551-0859 or the Park Nicollet Nurse Line at 952-993-4665.

-If you have symptoms of COVID-19, make an appointment online.
-In most cases, you’ll start with a video visit with a doctor.
+If you have symptoms of COVID-19, in most cases, you’ll start with a video visit with a doctor.
 This is so we can assess your symptoms and make sure you get the appropriate treatment.
 If your doctor recommends that you should be tested, we’ll work with you to schedule a drive-up test.

 In addition, COVID-19 symptoms and flu symptoms can be similar, so a video visit with a doctor can help you get the right care.
 If we determine a COVID-19 test is necessary, we’ll help you schedule one.